temporalio/documentation/docs-src/concepts/what-is-the-temporal-cli.md

 }
 ```

-When listing, you can get more Workflow fields and output in JSON:
+For more detailed output in JSON format, use the following command:

 ```bash
 $ temporal workflow list --fields long --output json